-Carrier connectivity for the nTelos and Verizon networks proved to exist as anticipated with good coverage in the urban areas and poor to non-existent coverage in the rural areas of Region 1.
-Both carriers submitted acceptable designations of their coverage areas to the NTIA.
-Carrier connectivity for the AT&T and US Cellular networks proved to be poor in general, and showed discrepancies in reported coverage boundaries for both the urban and rural areas of Region 1.
+Carrier connectivity for the AT&T, nTelos and Verizon networks proved to exist as anticipated with good coverage in the urban areas and poor to non-existent coverage in the rural areas of Region 3, and the US Cellular network performed better than expected.
+AT&T, nTelos, and Verizon submitted acceptable designations of their coverage areas to the NTIA.
+US Cellular showed significant discrepancies in reported coverage boundaries for both the urban and rural areas of Region 3.